casparvitch/dukit/DEVDOCS.md

   on the image stack.
 - Go through docs carefully, e.g. read each file docstring.
 - Test the asymmetric binning in fourier space.
+- From Percy/Ella: Auto-scientific notation the labels on images (e.g. Bfield 0.0002 T -> 2e-4 T)
+- Write a function to get resonant freqs from fit_image_results??
+IDK depends on fit function etc.
+  - or at least get all #s that match a certain fit param name, e.g. `get_n_params(fit_image_results, "pos")`

 # Import/dependency graph